 817 Fifth belongs to the pre-war cohort of full-floor cooperatives that defines the avenue along the park — blue-chip architects, exacting boards, apartments measured by the floor.
 If it's on your list, these belong there too:

 • 820 Fifth Avenue — Starrett & Van Vleck, 1916.
-One of the earliest full-floor houses on the avenue, and among its most rarefied addresses.
+One of the earliest full-floor apartment houses on the avenue, and among its most rarefied addresses.

 • 834 Fifth Avenue — Rosario Candela, 1931.
 Candela's Fifth Avenue masterwork, long counted among the most prestigious cooperative addresses in the city.